FHiRE-spectrograph/FHiRE-vacuum/README.md

 __v_valve_module.py__:
 	Module that is imported to vacuum_control.py to control the vacuum gate valve

+__pump_status.dat__:
+	File that stores the operating status of the system to auto load the last process, either venting or pump down, at startup of the vacuum control

 TIC.log:
 	Log file made by vacuum_control.py.
 Logs button presses, information, warnings, and errors.
 If deleted a new log file will be made.